Virtual race finishers since 2018

 “Strava’s international reach allows us to satisfy anyone who wants to run with us," said Burke.
 "33% of virtual race finishers were international, representing 106 countries along with all 50 states.

-NYRR and Strava organized 10 virtual races in 2018, drawing over 25,000 finishers.
+NYRR and Strava organized 10 virtual races in 2018, drawing over 25,000 finishers in the first year.
 Some were aligned with traditional races, such as the Virtual NYC 10K, which allowed runners to take part in the United Airlines NYC Half weekend.
 Others, like the Sunrise to Sunset 5K and GOOAAALLL 5K gave runners additional fun experiences and the chance to earn a digital finisher's badge to add to their Strava Trophy Case.

 While most of the races were free to join, many athletes chose to pay in order to take part in the NYRR Virtual 6.
 This program enabled athletes to earn a guaranteed, non-complimentary entry into the Popular Brooklyn Half along with a virtual training program for the race.
 The scope of the partnership with Strava helped NYRR increase revenue as well as the frequency of touchpoints with runners.